greenelab/onboarding/source/newcomers_info.rst

 Special considerations for Postdocs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Postdocs at Penn have unique tax considerations.
+Specifically, some postdocs may not
+have Federal taxes withheld from their paycheck even though they are responsible for
+these taxes.
 See the `Biomedical Postdoctoral Council Tax Issues Page
 <http://www.med.upenn.edu/bpc/TaxIssues.shtml>`_ for more information.

 2. Find a place to live: